dikortis/LetsTalkETC/Episodes/Episode_4.md

 **Carlo Vicari:**
-it OIC so was
+it ETC so was
 fixed one way in parody and then fixed another way and guest

 **Christian Seberino:**
-yeah that was what
+yes that was what
-caused there was a corner case with eliminating all that junk that caused it yes uh yeah so then I had a different question for them the minors I'm getting back to this idea that well how like me and Randall thought we would just with athyrium because we like it we can get so cool but we don't like the fork after et Cie came about did you feel like oh my gosh now I have the cool technology and on top of that they have the right principal so this is just like to
+caused there was a corner case with eliminating all that junk that caused it yes so then I had a different question for them the minors I'm getting back to this idea that well how like me and Randall thought we would just with athyrium because we like it we can get so cool but we don't like the fork after
+ETC came about did you feel like my gosh now I have the cool technology and on top of that they have the right principal so this is just like to